RikaGoldberg/quartzv4/content/notes/Tipping the Scale.md

 Discord is one example of a platform where potentially large groups can break into smaller groups to discuss specific issues, to store information, and to flexibly devolve moderation with less risk of the context collapse and algorithmic attention gamification that happens on corporate platforms.

-Similarly, a better society will not miraculously arise automatically through the processes of representative democracy.
-The only hope is to build it collectively through trial and error and the accumulated efforts of millions of wonderfully complex humans, rather than rolling out the welcome mat for the next generation of electronic mafia.
+**Similarly, a better society will not miraculously arise automatically through the processes of representative democracy.
+The only hope is to build it collectively through trial and error and the accumulated efforts of millions of wonderfully complex humans, rather than rolling out the welcome mat for the next generation of electronic mafia**.
 Millions of young people around the world trying to build out alternative technological infrastructures seems like a better bet for improving the internet than voting for Joe Biden over Donald Trump.
 Our only hope is in our collective capacities to build and regulate a society empowered by modern communication technology.
 No one else is coming to save us.